-Chimi Lakhang is renowned throughout Bhutan.
+Chimi Lakhang is renowned throughout Bhutan and alos known as the Fertility temple.
 Thousands of tourists visit this temple to see the phallus themed monastery.
 Don't be shocked to see phallus adorning the walls and doors which are believed to ward off evil spirits.
 Wooden phalluses are even sold by locals; can Bhutan tour get more quirky than this?

 The 15th-century monastery is dedicated to Drukpa Kunley, known as the “Divine Madman.”
 He practiced an unconventional way of preaching Buddhism with song, comedy and shocking sexual connotations.
 Many pilgrims visit the temple with the hopes of being blessed with a child.
 Also, the couples with new babies visit the temple to receive a blessing from a local lama.

 Khamsum Yulley Namgyal Chorten, displaying a magnificent artistic vision of Bhutanese.
 Khamsum Yulley Namgyal Chorten is the crowning jewel of Punakha.
 The four-story chorten is a beautiful amalgamation of artistic vision and architecture.
 It’s special, because principals delineated in the Holy Scriptures were used instead of modern engineering manuals while building this chorten.
 Bhutanese painters, sculptures and carpenters gave 9 long years to build it.